aryannverse/BSM-Option-Pricing-Model/README.md

 <h2>Prerequisites</h2>

-Prerequisite necessary for running your project.
+Prerequisite necessary for running the project:

 - `yfinance`: To fetch current asset prices.